phananh1010/recover-macbook-ssd/README.md

 The time and cost to recover data in the SSD of a dead Macbook is not high, much cheaper than asking an expert.
 I bought the SSD Enclosure from Amazon for $70 and a Screwdriver set to open the macbook for $6.
 The whole recovery procedure, from retrieving the SSD to installing the APFS driver, is quite simple for a normal Linux user.

 ## Reference
-This small project refer to the following materials/instructions:
+This small project refers to the following materials/instructions:

 [1] [MacBook Pro 13 Inch Retina Display Late 2013 SSD Replacement](https://www.ifixit.com/Guide/MacBook+Pro+13-Inch+Retina+Display+Late+2013+SSD+Replacement/26811)